 This Hiking in Taiwan Travel Guide will show you that Taiwan isn't just cities and factories.
-The island is home to Northeast Asia's tallest summit and to more than 240 peaks over 3000m.
+The island is home to Northeast Asia's tallest summit and to more than 240 peaks over 3000m!
 One day, Taiwan will inevitably become a world class hiking destination like Japan.
-It's just a question of time...
+It's just a matter of time...

 BTW, do reserve your hotel rooms in advance in Taiwan as they tend to be fully booked on weekends and holidays.

 I have hiked in more than 15 countries and I can guarantee you won't be disappointed if you come here for a mountain escape.
-Wether you want to go for a multi-day expedition in the remote Central Mountain Range, or wander through historic trails, you'll be blown away by what you'll discover.
+Wether you want to go for a multi-day expedition in the remote Central Mountain Range, or wander through historic trails at lower altitude, you'll be blown away by what you'll discover.

-Yangmingshan National Park: Yangmingshan is Chinese for something like "Bright Sun Mountain", and it's deserving of the name; catching a sunset here is breathtaking.
-It's the closest hiking destination near Taipei City, in Northern Taiwan.
+Yangmingshan is Chinese for something like "Bright Sun Mountain", and it's deserving of the name; catching a sunset here is breathtaking.
+It's the closest hiking destination near Taipei City, in Northern Taiwan, and it's also the island's most popular hot spring destinations.
+The Yangmingshan National Park is Taiwan's busiest national park due to it's close proximity to Taipei.

 Yushan (Jade Mountain): Taiwan's tallest peak doesn't need too much introduction.
 With a summit that reaches 3952m in altitude, Mt.
 Jade will deliver adventure-wise if that's what you're looking for!
 Find information about accommodation, transportation, mountain permits, and guided hikes on Yushan.